infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 Plain `VIEW` contains only a definition - that means the query would be executed each time you fetch data from the view.

 The results can be "cached" by using `MATERIALIZED VIEW`.
-Basically, `MATERIALIZED VIEW` acts like a read-only plain table.
+Basically, `MATERIALIZED VIEW` acts as a read-only plain table.
 To update data in materialized views, use `REFRESH` statement.

 `REFRESH` completely replaces the content of a materialized view.
 That means the table is locked when the refresh process is running.
 To refresh a materialized view without locking, use `REFRESH MATERIALIZED VIEW CONCURRENTLY`.

-> You can add indexes to a materialized views!
+> You can add indexes to materialized views!

 ## PostGIS

 When you want to work with geographical data, most likely you'll end up using [PostGIS](https://postgis.net/).
 PostGIS is an extension for the PostgreSQL database.

-In the official [documentation](https://postgis.net/docs/), you can find more information about data types, functions and operators.
+In the official [documentation](https://postgis.net/docs/), you can find more information about data types, functions, and operators.
 Here's the list of some useful functions and geometry constructors, which can be your starting point when you'll start playing with PostGIS:
   * `ST_Point`
 	* `ST_ClosestPoint`